Before You Go…..

 “Steve Lawes is an outstanding coach.
 He is authentic, creative, and personable.
 He has more cutting edge ideas than any pastor I know in regard to evangelism and meeting the needs of people in his community.”

-We are pleased to be partnering with the Jesus Moment Bible Institute and Seminary to be able to offer Free Church Consulting Certification.
-Check out the free church consulting courses by clicking the link below.
+We are pleased to be partnering with the Jesus Moment Bible Institute and Seminary to be able to offer Free Church Consulting Training.
 Even if you are not looking to become a certified church consultant, the free church consultant training will be beneficial for your personal ministry.

 I t would seem that the answer was obvious.
 But getting well for the man who had been not well for a very long time meant that he would have to do something different.
 It is not easy to change, but it always starts with a first step.